Blaize-Egelhof/HangMan/README.md

 ### User Demographic

-This application is ment for:
+This application is meant for:

  - All individuals who enjoy playing Hangman and solving word-based puzzles.
  - People looking for a simple and entertaining game to play in their free time.